Nolan1324/CPXII-Unix-Scripts/README.md

 	* `/var/log/*` - System logs
 	* `/etc/hosts` - This should exist, but be empty
 	* `/etc/apt/sources.list`
 	* `/etc/securetty` - If the file does not exists, root can use any terminal.
-This is a potential security vulnerability).
+This is a potential security vulnerability.
 	* `/etc/apt/apt.conf.d/10periodic`

 ## Scripts